nteract/semiotic/public/assets/markdown/annotations.md

   - `offset` = 0 (how far back from the viz the bracket is)
   - `padding` = 0 (the amount of pixels added to the edge of the bracket)

-- `ordinal-line`: takes an array of “coordinates” and renders a line.
+- `ordinal-line`: takes an array of `coordinates` and renders a line.
 Honors the following props:
   - `points`: (bool defaults to false) show points
-    interactive: (bool defaults to false) Points have an invisible 15px radius of interactivity as per standard hover annotation settings -`lineStyle`: a JSX style object for the line
+  - `interactive`: (bool defaults to false) Points have an invisible 15px radius of interactivity as per standard hover annotation settings
+  - `lineStyle`: a JSX style object for the line
   - `pointStyle`: a JSX style object or a function that takes a point and returns a JSX style object
   - `curve`: a d3-shape interpolator
   - `radius`: The radius of displayed points